A Father’s Grief

 He may not talk much about it.
 His eyes might not fill up with tears randomly when the grief sneaks up on him.
 He may not go to the infant loss support group that I still attend occasionally, but yes, he grieves too.

-So, since my husband doesn’t write about his grief, or attend a support group, or talk much about it, how can I be sure it’s there?
+How can I be sure it’s there?
 How do I know that he still grieves too?

 I know by the shirt that would hang in his closet for too long.
 The shirt that he would only wear if he had absolutely no other clean dress shirts – even the ones he didn’t like.
 The shirt that would make him say, “I hate wearing that shirt”.
 That phrase right there – about that shirt – that’s how I know that he still grieves too.
 It’s the shirt that he was wearing the day he had to leave work early and dash to the hospital.
 The day that Marco was born.
 The shirt he was wearing when he stood by Marco’s side, tears in his eyes, with his wife in recovery after having had a c-section.
 He was lost in that shirt.
-He had to kiss his first born child, his son, goodbye wearing that shirt.
+He had to kiss his first-born child, his son, goodbye wearing that shirt.
 He grieved heavily in that shirt.
 It’s too painful for him to wear now.
 It might look ordinary to our neighbor, a friend, or a stranger.
 It’s a nice shirt, after all.
 It fits well, technically speaking.
 But figuratively, it’s the most uncomfortable article of clothing he owns.
 It wraps him in the grief he has so desperately tried to shelve.

 That’s how I know that my husband still grieves and mourns the loss of our son.
 So, I remind myself, that just because he doesn’t grieve the way I do, doesn’t mean that he doesn’t grieve.